yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

 To assign license to the user, refer to the official guide:
 https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide

-> Defender for Endpoint Plan 1 provides antivirus (AV) functionality but does not include capabilities such as endpoint detection and response (EDR), Threat & Vulnarability management and Advanced Hunting.
+> Defender for Endpoint Plan 1 provides antivirus (AV) functionality but does not include capabilities such as endpoint detection and response (EDR), Threat & Vulnerability management and Advanced Hunting.
 > For more details about Defender for Endpoint Plan 1, please refer to the [Overview of Defender for Endpoint Plan 1](https://learn.microsoft.com/en-us/defender-endpoint/defender-endpoint-plan-1).

-## Device Entolled to Intune
+## Device Enrolled to Intune
 Your macOS device must be enrolled to **Microsoft Intune**.
 You can refer to the official documentation [Microsoft Intune enrollment documentation](https://learn.microsoft.com/en-us/intune/intune-service/enrollment/macos-enroll) or following guide [Enroll device with Intune](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/main/macOS/Deploy-MDE-macOS-with-Intune/Enroll_device_with_Intune.md)